Stefafrontani/ticketing-app/README.md

 We save the events in a separate collection inside the same DB of the service that created that new resource (in this case transactions service).
 So if NATS is down, whenever goes up again, it will ask for those events that has a (NO) value inside a property that will tell whether or not it was sent / published to NATS. (sent prop)

 At this point inside the repo, the tests are failing because we do not have a nats client in our test environment.
 Solution in next commit.
 We will solve those teste creating a fake connection to that nats server

+### Adding NATS connection values as environment variables

+The new is this:

+- name: NATS_CLIENT_ID
+  valueFrom:
+  fieldRef:
+  fieldPath: metadata.name

+We will give the clientId as the name of the pod that is connecting to the NATS SERVER.
+Those ids of every pod running are unique, so if we want to run several instances of this pod, it will randomly generate new names for those new pods thus giving unique CLIENT_ID to the nats server connection